schellingerhout/schellingerhout.github.io/_posts/2017-11-24-activeobject-pattern2.md

 {% endhighlight %}

 In a later post you will see how we compose the Scheduler with the Proxy, but for now its sufficient to know that the Proxy will schedule request for its servant on the Scheduler.
 Events will be fired in order as Guards allow.

+You can download the [source code](https://github.com/schellingerhout/active-object-delphi).
+Please comment or contribute.